AR-js-org/AR.js-core/README.md

 - Worker/assets 404 with vendor ESMs: co‑locate the ESM with its assets/ folder or import from CDN.
 - No detections: start FramePumpSystem after capture; verify engine:update ticks.
-- Video not visible: attach the webcam <video> to a visible container and override offscreen styles.
+- Video is not visible: attach the webcam <video> to a visible container and override offscreen styles.
 - Autoplay/permissions: set video.muted = true; add playsinline; use HTTPS on mobile.

 ## Migration to ECS‑Only Core